mindspore-lab/mindcv/configs/README.md

   ```

-#### Url/link format
+#### Url and Hyperlink Format
-Please use global path instead of relative path in the readme file
+Please use **absolute path** in the hyperlink or url for linking the target resource in the readme file and table.